hanhanhanz/forothree/README.md

 # Forothree

-Tools for bypassing 403 pages with build-in alteration and adding headers.
+Tool for bypassing 403 pages with build-in alteration and adding headers.
 Payload mostly generated based on multiple 403 bypass i found in twitter.
-Created using Go with Fasthttp module
+Created using Go with Fasthttp module.
+Feed it with multiple 403 URL and enjoy the show

 ## Features
   - Build in Concurrency